Garage Door Springs – What are they? How to test them?

 Garage door springs are probably the largest spring the average home-owner will ever encounter.
 These springs are an integral part of the garage door set up.
-When broken, the system cannot be used!
-Attempting to open the door will burn out your garage door motor.
+When broken, the garage door cannot be used!

 Garage door springs are used to ‘reduce’ the weight of the garage door by pulling the door in the direction of the motor.
-The springs do not pull with enough force as to open the door but rather with sufficient force such that only a fraction of the force needed to open/close the door must be exerted by the user or by the garage door motor.
+The springs do not pull with enough force to open the door but they do take the strain of most of the door’s weight.

-When a garage door is ‘sprung up’ (the springs are installed and tensioned to take the ideal amount of weight) correctly, the garage door spring will take roughly 80% of the weight of the door.
+When a garage door is correctly ‘sprung up’ (the springs are installed and tensioned to take the ideal amount of weight), the garage door spring will take roughly 80% of the weight of the door.

-Garage door motors are only designed to lift the expected 20% of the door’s weight.
-When the spring is broken, and the user attempts to open the door with the motor, the motor will rather take the full ~100kg weight of the door.
-This is far too heavy a weight for the garage door motor to handle.
+This is a big problem!
+As explained earlier, a garage door motor is only designed to lift 20% of the door’s weight.
+When the spring is broken, and the user attempts to open the door with the motor, the motor will be required to take the full ~100kg weight of the door.
+This is far too heavy a weight for the motor to handle.
 The motor will not be able to lift the door and will burn out the engine in its attempt to do so.

 How can I tell if my garage door’s spring is broken?